victorjonsson/jQuery-Form-Validator/README.md

 ## Changelog

+#### 2.2.0 (unreleased)
+* Now possible to define an error message for each validation rule on a certain input (issue #113)
+* This plugin now serves as a html5 fallback.
+You can now use the native attributes to declare which type of validation that should be applied. (**Not yet implemented**)

 #### 2.1.47
 * Incorrect error-styling when using datepicker or suggestions is now fixed
 * Incorrect error-styling of select elements is now fixed